Heat Loss Calculator: Estimate Room Heating Load Requirements

 Q = 1,200 Watts

-The total heat loss is 1,200 Watts.
+Answer: The total heat loss is 1,200 Watts.

-Beyond the calculator.
-Air infiltration heat loss
+Beyond the Calculator.
+Air infiltration Heat Loss

 While our heat loss calculator above provides the transmission heat loss (heat moving through solid materials like walls and glass), HVAC contractors and engineers must also calculate Air Infiltration.
-This is the heat lost when warm air leaks out through gaps like cracks, door gaps, and vents, which is then replaced by cold outside air.

 For older and poorly sealed buildings, air infiltration can account for more than 30% of the total heat loss.
 When calculating for a drafty building, we should add a ventilation heat loss margin to the result above.